Suresh-web-dev/Frontend-project/README.md

 # Frontend-project
-Frontend project using HTML and CSS
+Developed and designed a responsive, AI-focused business website for NeuSpaarX. using HTML and CSS.